 - Other duties as assigned

 The candidate will be able to demonstrate a strong commitment to racial and social justice, and will be willing and able to work independently toward shared team goals, primarily in the community rather than an office setting.
 They will be excellent communicators and relationship-builders, and familiar with the use of social media and other online tools for community engagement.
 They will be organized, collaborative, and comfortable working in a fast-faced and unpredictable environment.
 Experience in police reform, community, labor, issue, or political organizing is important.
+Other qualifications include:

 - GED, high school diploma, three years’ relevant work experience, or some combination of these is required